Dealing with relationship break-ups

 A break-up can bring a sense of relief, especially if the

 relationship was making you unhappy.
-But it can also cause
+However, it can also bring on

-It takes time to get over the loss of a relationship.
+it can take time to get over the loss of a

 You might feel as though your world has turned upside down and

 that things will never be good again.
-The strength of your feelings might be
+The strength of your feelings

 Some things to remember